 This meal was a nice exercise in contrast.
 In my mouth.
 The salad (which met all my sweet, tart, and crunchy criteria) was served ice cold and the bread was served perfectly warm.
 My only complaint is that I think my edamame was missing.
 (Can you find any in the picture above?)
 If you’re not a Washingtonian, never come to Belleuve, and so far this list seems essentially useless, this is where it gets good for you: Cheesecake Factories are in virtually every state of the nation.

 I’ve been here a handful of times and I still get confused about how to find the front door.
 There’s no convenient street-front entrance.
 It’s part of the Bellevue Collection, and you enter from a parking garage near Crate and Barrel.
-(To avoid the embarrassment I experience each time I go looking for it, check out this map before you begin your search.)
 But once you get in and get seated, you smell fresh pizza and forget about the maze required to get there.
+(This location has moved to 10600 Main St. in Bellevue.)

 I had a solo lunch recently and made a satisfying meal of soup, salad, and bread.
 The soup of the day was celery root and potato, vegan, and wonderful.
 I’m impressed when I see celery root on the menu anywhere, anytime.
 The spinach salad was incredibly fresh, and not overly dressed, which I so appreciate.
 However, I had some functional issues with it.
 Some pieces of spinach were as big as my hand, which made it a rather ungraceful proposition to eat.
 And when I slowed down enough to look, I surmised that perhaps a single strawberry had been sliced up over the whole salad.